domob1812/shopt2/README.md

-# ShopT - A Simple Shopping List App
+# Shopt - A Simple Shopping List App

 A Flutter-based shopping list app with these features: